03/25/2024

 Blue Ridge Community College is pleased to announce the winner of its inaugural Virginia Community College System Poetry Competition.

-Rein Martin-Baker, is the Poet Laureate winner at BRCC for his poem, “Lavendar.”
+Rein Martin-Baker, is the Poet Laureate winner at BRCC for his poem, “Lavender.”
 Besides his knack for writing poetry, Rein has also performed twice on the stage of the Blackfriars Theater in Staunton, Virginia, and enjoys several types of visual arts.
 He says that his work deals often with both the world around him and the world inside his mind.
 Rein plans to transfer from BRCC to James Madison University to pursue a degree in Theater Arts.

 Participating students submitted original poetry [and visual artworks] during February and March interpreting the theme “I Belong.”
 The program aimed to foster a sense of community and belonging at BRCC and across the Virginia Community College System.
 Twenty of the 23 colleges in the VCCS participated in this first year of the Poetry and Arts Competition, which was supported by the VCCS Advisory Council on Diversity, Equity, Inclusion, and Culture.